Miso soup: Preparation and serving

 Miso soup can be prepared in several ways, depending on the chef and the style of soup.
 Japanese recipes usually call for most vegetables to be cooked in the simmering dashi, particularly mushrooms, daikon, carrots, potatoes, tofu, and fish.
-The miso is suspended separately in some dashi stock removed from the simmering mix, to keep the miso paste from cooking, which alters the flavour, kills beneficial bacteria, and reduces the health benefits of biologically active miso paste.
-When the vegetables are cooked, the stock is removed from heat, the miso suspension is added and mixed into the soup, any uncooked ingredients are added, and the dish is served.
+There is a common myth that when miso paste is heated, the microorganisms are killed and the health benefits are reduced, but this is incorrect.
+In fact, the health benefits are due to nutrients produced by enzymes produced during the miso making process, not the bacteria in the miso.

-In Japan, miso soup and white rice make up the central dishes of the traditional Japanese breakfast.
+Miso soup and white rice are the central dishes of the traditional Japanese breakfast.
 The soup has been a favorite of commoners and royalty alike for many centuries, but there are also many other dishes involving breakfast.
 They are all quite small, some include egg, fish, and nattō which is a fermented soybean.
 The soup is usually served in lacquer bowls with lids and drunk directly from the bowl, though the solid ingredients are eaten with chopsticks.
 The bowl sometimes has a lid to keep heat and aroma in as well as to improve the presentation.

 Instant miso soup

 Instant miso soup is available in single-serving packets.
-It is usually sold in dehydrated powder and paste forms, though it sometimes also sold freeze dried.
+It is usually sold in dehydrated powder and paste forms, and sometimes freeze dried.
 It generally contains dried toppings such as wakame and tofu with soybeans that reconstitute rapidly on the addition of hot water.
-These are popular in the Japanese workplace, where miso soup can be made with lunch as easily as green tea and using the same water.
-Instant miso soup is available in many grocery stores outside Japan.
-It has a shelf life of 3 to 12 months.
+These are popular in the Japanese workplace, where miso soup can be made with lunch as easily as tea.
+Instant miso soup is available in many grocery stores outside Japan and has a shelf life of 3 to 12 months.